 - Interface builder.

-The NAG Fortran Compiler is available on Unix and Apple Mac platforms.
+The NAG Fortran Compiler is available on Unix, Microsoft Windows and Apple Mac platforms.
 For users of Microsoft Windows NAG has developed NAG Fortran Builder, an Integrated Development Environment (IDE) for the NAG Fortran Compiler.

 Enhancements at Release 6.0